 The peer reviewers then developed recommendations based on a rating of "Highly Recommended," "Recommended," or "Not Recommended" for each proposal.
-From the recommendations, 15 agencies ranked within the "Recommended" rating, and one (1) agency ranked within the "Not Recommended" rating.
+From the recommendations, 20 agencies received a "Recommended" rating, and one (1) agency received a "Not Recommended" rating.

 Data Scoring